 Side note, I need a deep freezer or freezer chest in my basement, STAT.
 If anyone has one they do not need anymore, I will gladly remove it from your home!

-I cannot complain about the price of the chicken legs because that $10 is 3 dinners worth of protein, which is roughly $1.50 a person per meal.
+I cannot complain about the price of the chicken legs because that $10 is 3 dinners worth of protein, which is rough $1.50 a person per meal.
 That ain’t bad, folks.
-For this recipe, all I have to add is the cost of an orange, white rice and edamame, which I had leftover from another recipe.
+For this recipe, all I have to add is the cost of an orange, white rice, and edamame, which I had leftover from another recipe.

 Besides this recipe having few ingredients, it comes together quite quickly, allowing you to spend more time rubbing dog bellies and kickin’ back with a beer.
 Trust me, sometimes (scratch that, most times) I am rushing to get everything on the table before, say, 8:00 PM.
 It just happens, especially when I am trying out recipes for the first time that require several separate things to happen (poutine for one of them – gravy, fries, meat, cheese, all separate but thrown together at the end).